jz674/Markov-Documentation/README.md

 # Welcome to Markov Documentation

-Markov automates the manual process of creating test scripts to help ensure previously developed software still functions after a change.
+Markov automates the manual process of creating user behaviour scripts to test previously developed software still functions after a change.

 Markov is focused on the API/Service layer of testing.
-At its core, Markov provides confidence that new functionalities will not systemically break previously developed software by letting you [regression test][1] on-demand and integrated with your git-workflow.
+At its core, Markov provides confidence that new functionalities will not systemically break previously developed software by letting you [regression test][1] on-demand - integrated with your git-workflow.

 [1]: https://www.scnsoft.com/blog/what-is-regression-testing-short-overview/ "regression test"